MojRoid/RESUME/Moj Abubakr - resume.md

 # References #
 ---

 [**TAB Insights**](http://www.theappbusiness.com/insights/tab-asks-ryan-loader) - *"One of our Android devs, Moj, shared an amazing product story - drilling into the detail of what moves a project from good to great.
 Moj’s story was about how labels are positioned in the Met Office app we built.
-Two things struck me during that presentation; the first was how Moj’s brilliant explanation of complicated algorithms to a largely non-technical audience using just a whiteboard; he obviously had a very strong understanding of the subject matter.
+Two things struck me during that presentation; the first was Moj’s brilliant explanation of complicated algorithms to a largely non-technical audience using just a whiteboard; he obviously had a very strong understanding of the subject matter.
 The second was the amount of work that went into a feature that no user was ever going to think about, but which improved the experience for everyone.
 It was a fantastic story I found really inspiring."*

+[**Medium**](https://proandroiddev.com/clean-architecture-on-android-using-feature-modules-mvvm-view-slices-and-kotlin-e9ed18e64d83) - *Clean architecture on Android — Kotlin, Feature Modules, MVVM, Architecture Components, View Slices and BDD tests.*

 [**Medium**](https://medium.com/@mojroid/the-quick-and-simple-guide-to-android-things-6592636e772f) - *Blog post on Android Things, Google's IoT platform.*